PetrShypila/P5-Capstone/README.md

 2. Matplotlib
 3. h5py

+First remove extra, train and test directories from repo.
-First run 1-preprocess.ipynb to download and preprocess data Then run 2-recognition.ipynb to train a network and recognize images
+Then run 1-preprocess.ipynb to download and preprocess data Then run 2-recognition.ipynb to train a network and recognize images